CentaurusInfra/arktos/docs/setup-guide/run-e2e-test-locally.md

 Arktos dev environment need to be ready.
 Please refer to [Set up developer environment](setup-dev-env.md).

+E2e test is launched by kubetest. kubetest has limitations: it only runs under directory of kubernetes, and kubernetes must exist under folder $GOPATH/src/k8s.io/.

+To run e2e test successfully, You have to move arktos directory to be under $GOPATH/src/k8s.io/ and rename it to kubernetes.

 ## Install kubetest

-_(If you used one-stop script to setup arktos dev environment, this step is not necessary.)_

-E2e test is launched by kubetest.
  Please visit [kubetest](https://github.com/kubernetes/test-infra/blob/master/kubetest/README.md) to understand it.
 There is the latest info how to install kubetest if the script in this doc is not working.

-(This doc suggests and assumes arktos is installed under $GOPATH/src/k8s.io/)

 ```bash
 cd $GOPATH/src/k8s.io